dboddie-canonical-work/disgorged-docs/the-colcon-plugin.rst

 This plugin enables the following plugin-specific keywords on core22:

--  **``colcon-ament-cmake-args``** (list of strings) Arguments to pass to *ament_cmake* packages.
+-  **colcon-ament-cmake-args** (list of strings) Arguments to pass to *ament_cmake* packages.
 Note that any arguments here that match colcon arguments need to be prefixed with a space.
 This can be done by quoting each argument with a leading space.
--  **``colcon-catkin-cmake-args``** (list of strings) Arguments to pass to catkin packages.
+-  **colcon-catkin-cmake-args** (list of strings) Arguments to pass to catkin packages.
 Note that any arguments here which match colcon arguments need to be prefixed with a space.
 This can be done by quoting each argument with a leading space.
--  **``colcon-cmake-args``** (list of strings) Arguments to pass to cmake projects.
+-  **colcon-cmake-args** (list of strings) Arguments to pass to cmake projects.
 Note that any arguments here which match colcon arguments need to be prefixed with a space.
 This can be done by quoting each argument with a leading space.
--  **``colcon-packages``** (list of strings) List of colcon packages to build.
+-  **colcon-packages** (list of strings) List of colcon packages to build.
 If not specified, all packages in the workspace will be built.
 If set to an empty list (``[]``), no packages will be built, which could be useful if you only want ROS debs in the snap.
--  **``colcon-packages-ignore``** (list of strings) List of packages for colcon to ignore.
+-  **colcon-packages-ignore** (list of strings) List of packages for colcon to ignore.

 ##

-.. _the-colcon-plugin-heading--core20:
+.. _the-colcon-plugin-core20:

 base: core20
 ~~~~~~~~~~~~